Scalable physical source-to-field inference with hypernetworks: Experiments

 \subsubsection{The \fcilr~model}

-For the two-dimensional case, Fig.~\ref{fig:multisource_2d} shows the ability of the \fcilr~model to infer the potential and field around finite two-dimensional sources.
-We emphasise both that i) the training is performed only with single-source examples, and that ii) at inference time the source representations are computed and aggregated \textit{before} any field evaluation is made.
+For the 2D setting, Fig.~\ref{fig:multisource_2d} illustrates the ability of the \fcilr~model to infer the potential and field around finite multiple sources.
+We emphasise both that i) the model is trained exclusively on single-source examples, and that ii) at inference time, the source representations are computed individually and aggregated \textit{before} evaluating the field at any location.